 Effective October 1, 1992, the City began providing active employees with disability insurance through a policy obtained from a commercial carrier.
 Previously, all City employees had participated in a Disability Income Plan (DIP), a single-employer other postemployment benefit disability plan, which had been funded by actuarially determined contributions.
 This plan had been accounted for in the DIP fund.
-Benefits to employees who were disabled while participating under the previous plan will continue to be paid from the remaining assets of the DIP fund.
+Benefits to employees who were disabled while participating under the previous plan will continue to be paid from the remaining assets of the DIP fund, a fiduciary fund of the City.